josiahamanna/learning-golang/1-Tutorial/notes.md

 4. Go has concurrency features  based on CSP (communicating sequential process).
 [The variab size stacks of Go’s lightweight threads or goroutines are initially small enough that creating one goroutine is cheap and creating a million is practical]

 ## Tutorial
-Guide to write go code
+**Guide to write go code**

 ### 1.1 Hello, World
 1. Go is a compiled language.
-	* To execute a go code run $ go run filename.go
+	* To execute a short experimental Go code run $ go run filename.go
+	* If the program is more than a one-shot experiment, compile the code once and save the compiled result for later use. $ go build filename.go
+1. Go code is organized into packages, which are similar to libraries or modules in other languages.
+A package consists of one or more .go source files in a single directory that define what the package does.
+1. Package main is the standalone executable program, not a library.
+Function main will be within package main.
+It's where the execution begins, whatever this function does is what the program does.
+1. After package declaration import declaration is written.
+This tells the compiler what packages are needed by the source file.

 ### 1.3 Finding Duplicate lines
 1. Programs for ﬁle copying, printing, searching, sorting, counting, and the like all have a similar structure: a loop over the input, some computation on each element, and generation of output on the ﬂy or at the end.